 1420 AM WFLT

-View previously recorded CHEA "Use of Knowledge is Power" Radio Show.
+View previously recorded CHEA "Use of Knowledge is Power" Radio Shows.

-For great adult learning teaching techniques, also visit our channel.
+For great adult learning teaching, techniques visit our channel.

 CHEA has you covered.